mavera12/EHR/Other-Areas.md

+> Configuration files for non-US locations can be found in the [Synthea-International](https://github.com/synthetichealth/synthea-international) repository.
+If you create configuration files for other locations, please consider submitting those to the Synthea-International repository.

 By default, Synthea contains demographics, zip codes, providers, names, and costs for the entire United States, post-processed from publicly available files.

 You can modify these files or have Synthea use alternative files by altering the `src/main/resources/synthea.properties` file: